 What is an RRSP?

 The Registered Retirement Savings Plan (RRSP) is a tax-advantaged saving or investment account for your retirement.
-Your individual contribution room is proportional to your taxable income and works out to be approximately 18% of your gross income earned.
+Your individual contribution room is proportional to your taxable income.
+It works out to be approximately 18% of your gross income earned.

-The RRSP First-Time Homebuyer’s Plan (HBP) lets you withdraw up to $25,000 from your RRSP without penalty for a down-payment on your first home.
-If you’re buying a home with your partner, they are also eligible to withdraw up to $25,000 from their RRSP under the HBP for the downpayment, giving you $50,000 altogether for a down-payment on your home.
+As of 2019, the RRSP First-Time Home Buyer’s Plan (HBP) lets you withdraw up to $35,000 from your RRSP without penalty for a down-payment on your first home.
+If you’re buying a home with your partner, they are also eligible to withdraw up to $35,000 from their RRSP.
+This gives you $70,000 altogether for a down-payment on your home.

-You will be required to repay the amount you withdrew from your RRSP under the First-Time Homebuyer’s Plan over 15 years, beginning one year after you’ve purchased your house.
-If you withdrew the full $25,000 under the HBP, your repayment amount will be $139 per month ($1,667 per year).
-You can — and should — continue to contribute more to your RRSP on top of your HBP repayments, and these will be counted as new RRSP contributions.
+You will be required to repay the amount you withdrew from your RRSP under the First-Time Home Buyer’s Plan over 15 years.
+This begins two calendar years after you’ve purchased your house.
+If you withdrew the full $35,000 under the HBP, your repayment amount will be $194 per month ($2,333 per year).
+You can and should continue to contribute more to your RRSP on top of your HBP repayments.
+These will be counted as new RRSP contributions.

-You have to have money in an RRSP to use the Homebuyer’s Plan
+You have to have money in an RRSP to use the First Time Home Buyer’s Plan

 Utilizing the HBP is as simple as taking the money out of your RRSP, and moving it to your chequing account to pay your down-payment.